conan-io/conan-center-index/docs/faqs.md

 Additional concerns about supported versions within conan ecosystem (not just ConanCenter, but client itself and other tools) are documented in [tribe](https://github.com/conan-io/tribe/pull/3).

-For ConanCenter, besides security, there are various concerns about critical features provided by python interpreter, include its syntax and the standard library, e.g.:
+For ConanCenter, besides security, there are various concerns about critical features provided by the Python interpreter, include its syntax and the standard library, e.g.:

 - LZMA compression support
 - Unicode awareness